versionpress/versionpress/docs/Plugin-Support.md

     exclude: post
 ```

-The **`shortcode-locations`** array describes where the shortcodes can appear.
-By default, WordPress only allows shortcodes in post content but here's another example of how it could look if it also supported them in post titles and comments:
+The **`shortcode-locations`** array tells VersionPress where the shortcodes can appear.
+By default, WordPress only allows shortcodes in post content but here's an example of how it could look if it also supported them in post titles and comments:

 ```yaml
 shortcode-locations: